Stephen-c-Kelly/WorldLeaderQuiz/README.md

 ----show close button

 -- create a function called 'close'
-----set an event listener so that the users is taken back to the main menu on click.
+----set an event listener so that the user is taken back to the main menu on click.
 ----render function

 --create a function called checkCorrect
-----set an event listener function so that the buttons displaying each choice will change background color (green for correct, red for incorrect) once user makes a selection
+----set an event listener function so that the buttons displaying each choice will change the background color (green for correct, red for incorrect) once the user makes a selection
-----once button is selected, change the state of all choice buttons to inactive so the user can't make another selecction
+----once button is selected, change the state of all choice buttons to inactive so the user can't make another selection
 ----Next button is set to active state and is now clickable

 create a function called nextCard